argonautproject/scheduling/pages/_includes/profiles.md

 <!-- { % include list-simple-profiles.xhtml %  } -->

-- [Appointment-Output](StructureDefinition-appt-output.html):  Profile for Appointment resource that is returned using then Appointment$find operation.
+- [Available Appointments Bundle](StructureDefinition-avail-bundle.html):  Profile for Bundle resource which is returned using the Appointment$find operation.
+- [Appointment-Output](StructureDefinition-appt-output.html):  Profile for Appointment resource which is returned within the Available Appointments Bundle.

 <br />